-Fringe benefits are taxes and reported on the employee’s W-2 in the fringe benefit tax reporting year in which they are paid.
+Fringe benefits are taxed and reported on the employee’s W-2 in the fringe benefit tax reporting year in which they are paid.
 The UW fringe benefit tax reporting year is from November 1st through October 31st of each year.
-For example, if a fringe benefit is paid in November 2019 or December 2019 the UW will tax and report these on the W-2 for 2020
+For example: if a fringe benefit is paid in November 2019 or December 2019, UW will tax and report these on the W-2 for 2020.

 Effective January 1, 2018 through December 31, 2025:

 - The new law (Tax Reform) suspends the exclusion of qualified moving expense reimbursements from gross income and wages for calendar years 2018 through 2025.

 - All moving expenses are considered taxable to the employee and included as taxable income and proper taxes withheld (Federal, State, FICA) based on the W-4 on file with Payroll for individual employees.

 - If actual move happened prior to January 1, 2018:

 - Tax Compliance Office will apply tax law in effect prior to January 1, 2018

 - If actual move happened after December 31, 2017:

 - Tax Compliance Office will apply new tax law effective January 1, 2018